daspanel/daspanel-docs/docs/howto/htmljs/deploy2firebase.md

 Press **ENTER** to finish the login setup.

+!!! warning "Persistence of the login setup"
+    Because the nature of the Docker the login setup of your account  does not persist after a Docker reboot.
+You will need to repeat this step every time you reboot your Docker environment.

 ### Initialize Firebase project for the site

 Run this command on the console: